sakoho81/miplib/Readme.md

 Here are some works that have been made possible by the MIPLIB (and its predecessors):

+Koho, S. V. et al. Two-photon image-scanning microscopy with SPAD array and blind image reconstruction.
+Biomed.
+Opt.
+Express, BOE 11, 2905–2924 (2020)

 [Koho, S. *et al.* Fourier ring correlation simplifies image restoration in fluorescence microscopy.
 Nat.
 Commun.
 10 3103 (2019).](https://doi.org/10.1038/s41467-019-11024-z)

-Koho, S. V. *et al.* Easy Two-Photon Image Scanning Microscopy with SPAD Array and Blind Image Reconstruction. *biorxiv* doi:10.1101/563288

 Koho, S., T. Deguchi, and P. E. E. Hänninen.
 2015.
 “A Software Tool for Tomographic Axial Superresolution in STED Microscopy.”
 Journal of Microscopy 260 (2): 208–18.